 In the beginning hills suck.
 There is no way around it.
 But as you get those muscles in shape and get used to your rhythm you need to get up the hill at a steady pace.
 One day you find one of the greatest joys of the week is to get to the top of that large mountain or hill and to be able to see the world below you.
 Outside of racing, this is one of the highlights of life.
 Best of all it is free.

-Hill Running during races For Elite Runners
+Hill Running during races For Competitive Runners

 During a race, generally the goal is to get to the start and finish in the quickest time possible.
-This isn’t always true at the Elite Level.
+This isn’t always true at the Higher Levels.
 Sometimes where you place is more important than the overall time.
 For this reason, the way a person runs Hills may, at times, be different then from a runner who is trying to get to the finish line as fast as possible.
 The general strategy for the race is to get up the hill as relaxed as possible without spending excess energy.
 This allows you to have more energy for the downhills where you can generate more speed.
 With this strategy, you will not have to spend any time recovering from the uphill portion of the run.
 You will not only make up time but, by running downhill strong you can knock off additional time.

 However, if you are in the lead pack, it may be more important to stay with the leaders than to break contact and find yourself running alone.